DouglasNeuroInformatics/OpenDataCapture/README.md

-# Douglas Neuroinformatics Platform
+# Douglas Data Capture Platform

 ## About

-This is a prototype of a planned Douglas Neuroinformatics Platform portal.
-It is a work in progress.
+This is a prototype of the Douglas Data Capture Platform.

 ## Deployment